In and Around CdM

 on CdMRA’s Historical Resources Committee, AND also manages to find time to investigate local human interest stories and write about them.

-January 2023 Update: Ocean Blvd.
-Bluff Walk City Council Study Session
+2024 Update: Ocean Blvd.
+Bluff Walk Improvement Project

 The Ocean Blvd.
 Bluff Walk is a unique resource for the City that is shared by those who live on Ocean Boulevard, nearby village residents as well as many visitors.
 It is a place to walk, reflect, exercise and enjoy the wonderful ocean, harbor and sunset views, but it can be so much more.